angelazhang8/TravelRecs/README.md

 * Shinkansen from Kyoto station (got omiyage)
 * Ueno park
 * Akihabara Electric Town (highly recommended)
+* Don Quijote

 ### Day 8 - Tokyo
 * Mikasa battleship
 * Supposed to visit a capybara cafe but it was closed :(
+* Dinner at a shabu-shabu restaurant

+### Day 9 - flight
+* Pre-flight meal at Pepper Lunch

 ## New York City